-IAI: LI 910L, BIO 910 Fundamentals of Biology I is the first of two courses required for life science and preprofessional majors such as pre-medicine, pre-dentistry, pre-pharmacy, and preveterinary medicine.
+IAI: LI 910L, BIO 910 1.1 Fundamentals of Biology I is the first of two courses required for life science and pre-professional majors such as pre-medicine, pre-dentistry, pre-pharmacy, and pre-veterinary medicine.
 This course provides an introduction to fundamental processes of organisms at the cellular and molecular level of organization.
-Course topics include biochemistry, cell structure and function, cellular metabolism, genetic information flow, and theory of inheritance Life Science credit.
-Credit for BIO 103 will not be counted toward graduationupon completion of BIO 201 or BIO 205.
+Course topics include biochemistry, cell structure and function, cellular metabolism, genetic information flow, and theory of inheritance.
+Credit for BIO 103, BIO 162 or BIO 205 will not be counted towards graduation upon completion of BIO 201.

 Prerequisite: None; Recommend completion of CHM 120, or equivalent.
-Credit: 4 semester hours
+Credit: 4 semester hours Lab: 3